JuniorBecari10/Simple/README.md

 ## Executing Commands

-In Simple, you can also execute system commands, with the keyword `exec`. <br>
+In Simple, you can also execute system commands, with the `exec` keyword. <br>
 It runs the command provided, and returns the value as an expression, so you can store the standard output in a variable! <br>
 It doesn't print the command on the screen, to do so you need to assign it to a variable and then print the variable. <br>